datagistips/validator-cli/README.md

 You will find a CSV example file [here](examples/datasets/schema3.csv).

-Here is a content example :
+Here is an example content :

 |name       |type     |pattern                    |enum           |
 |-----------|---------|---------------------------|---------------|